-The University's Widening Participation Strategic Assessment places at its centre the on-course support of students recruited from under represented groups.
+Additional induction activities for disabled studentsThe University's Widening Participation Strategic Assessment places at its centre the on-course support of students recruited from under represented groups.
 We recognise and appreciate that these students have additional support needs if they are to progress through higher education, gain their undergraduate qualifications and aspire to graduate level employment.
 Therefore we will continue to commit widening participation funds to pastoral and learner support and initiatives to maximise student progression and retention.